cardanobay/cardano-node/README.md

-# The Lightweight & Secure Cardano Node Container
+# The Lightweight & Secure Cardano Node

 * We are currently in the FF (Friends & Family testnet) phase, so this guide is a work in progress.
 More detailed informations and concrete use cases to run a node will follow.